 1. Pain Medication

 Even if the infections are mild, ear infections are usually painful.
-The doctor may suggest ibuprofen or a paracetamol for minimizing the pain.
+The doctor may suggest ibuprofen or paracetamol for minimising the pain.
 These will also help control the fever caused by the infection.
 But remember to take it as prescribed by the doctor as higher doses can be harmful.

 Sometimes the doctor will not prescribe any medication and will wait for the ear infection to heal on its own in a week or two.
-This method places trust on the body’s immune system to work well on its own.
+This method trusts the body’s immune system to work well on its own.

 If the infection is severe, the doctor may prescribe antibiotics.
 If your child has a fever of 102 degrees or higher and has moderate to severe pain in the affected ear for more than 48 hours, this method is employed.
 If your child is less than six months old and has a severe middle ear infection, antibiotics will be the first treatment.